-I’m Rachel Charlton-Dailey, a freelance opinions writer based in the North East of England.
+I’m Rachel Charlton-Dailey, a freelance journalist and disability activist from North East of England.

 My expertise lies in opinion pieces, social commentary and personal essays.
 I write honestly about life with chronic illness and depression and my ongoing struggle with reproductive health.
-I am not afraid to speak my mind on feminist and LGBTQ+ issues and critically look at pop culture.
+I am not afraid to speak my mind on disability rights and injustice.

-I regularly write for Metro, Rooted in Rights and Folks at Pillpack.
-My bylines also include Huffpost, iNews and Hello Giggles.
-You can see my full portfolio HERE
+I regularly write for Metro, Stylist, Rooted in Rights and Huffpost UK.
+My bylines also include The Independent, iNews and Hello Giggles.
+You can see my full portfolio HERE.

 When I’m not writing you can find me down the beach walking my sausage dog Rusty, pouring over tarot cards or curled up with a book somewhere.